 Well, I am here to tell you, easy is right up my alley because here lately I have just not been in much of a mood for cooking!
-I know since I write for a food blog, that I shouldn't necessarily admit this, but yes, even those of us who do this don't always feel like cooking y'all, much less all the behind the scenes stuff that goes with publishing a recipe!
+I know since I write for a food blog, that I shouldn't necessarily admit this, but yes, just like everybody else, even those of us who do this for a living don't always feel like cooking y'all, much less all the behind the scenes stuff that goes with publishing a recipe!
 You may have noticed it's been a little quiet here.

 I've actually been busy writing and developing recipes, because I do most of my own personal recipes that way from scratch, and it takes a good bit of work to do them that way, rather than simply adapting somebody else's recipe.
 I have a huge stack of recipes ready to test, and some of them I have tested and they aren't quite where I want them, so I have actually been cooking too.
 I guess I haven't been all that lazy really!